Thangcoding/Tabular_RL_2DMaze_/README.md

 # Demo

-Below is an example of an agent solving the maze after training.
+Below is an example of training an agent to solve the maze.

 <p align="center">
   <img src="maze_demo.gif" width="500">